Ex-officer charged in Breonna Taylor raid begins trial

 “Of course we want to be compensated, but Chelsey and I have never talked about how much money we want out of this,” Etherton said.

+Taylor’s boyfriend, Kenneth Walker, who fired a handgun that struck Det.
+Jonathan Mattingly in the groin, has told investigators he heard knocking on the door, but never heard them say “police” and wasn’t sure who was breaking in.

+Pressed to describe exactly where Hankison was during the shooting, Nobles said he couldn’t recall and James said he couldn’t tell.
+All the officers, save Nobles with the battering ram, had their weapons drawn, James acknowledged.
+Asked why he didn’t fire into the apartment, James said “because I didn’t have a clear identifiable target.”

-Judge Ann Bailey Smith swore in 10 men and 5 women as jurors and alternates to hear the case.
+Judge Ann Bailey Smith swore in 10 men and 5 women as jurors and alternates.
 The court declined to release information about their race or ethnicity.

 This story has been corrected; Napper was Etherton’s girlfriend, not wife.